-Refrigerators and freezers have never been more energy efficient that they are today — an ENERGY STAR–certified refrigerator uses 40 percent less energy than models sold in 2001.
-If you’re in the market for a new, energy-efficient refrigerator, here are nine tips for getting the most out of your purchase, including using it to help lower your monthly electric bills.
+Refrigerators and freezers have never been more energy efficient than they are today -an ENERGY STAR-certified refrigerator uses 40 percent less energy than models sold in 2001.
+If you’re in the market for a new, energy-efficient refrigerator, here are nine tips for getting the most out of your purchase, including using it to help reduce electric bill costs.

 1. Look for the EnergyGuide and ENERGY STAR Labels

 The EnergyGuide label, which is on all new refrigerators, tells you how many kilowatt-hours (kWh) of electricity a particular model uses in a year.
 The smaller the number, the less energy – and money – it will consume.
 Make sure the refrigerator you’re considering is also ENERGY STAR-certified.
 Refrigerators certified by ENERGY STAR use 20 percent less electricity than current federal standards require.

 2. Buy a Refrigerator with the Freezer on Top or Bottom

 Refrigerator models with a freezer at the top or bottom are more energy-efficient than side-by-side models -bottom freezer models use 16 percent less energy while top freezer models use 13 percent less energy.

 3. Be Wary of Extra Features

 Water dispensers and icemakers are convenient, but they also consume 14 percent to 20 percent more electricity, resulting in models that aren’t as energy efficient as they could be.

 4. Find a Model with Automatic Moisture Control